stencila/stencila/fixtures/articles/code-parallel.md

 print(f"Chunk 1 succeeded at {chunk1}")
 ```

-Stage 2, three code chunks that should get scheduled at the same time and execute in parallel but with different durations:
+Stage 2, four code chunks that should get scheduled at the same time and execute in parallel but with different durations.
+Chunk 5 should begin when chunk 1 is finished and before any of the other chunks in this stage.

 ```python exec
 sleep(1)